verrazzano/verrazzano-modules/README.md

 # Verrazzano Modules

-Verrazzano Modules is an add-on to the Verrazzano Container Platform that allows managing the lifecycle of modules.
+Verrazzano Modules is an add-on to the Verrazzano Container Platform that allows managing the life cycle of modules.
 Modules are components that extend the platform with specific capabilities and features.

 This repository contains the following content: